 So a printer can detect a toner cartridge that has been installed, 2 tiny metal contacts must connect to the corresponding contacts on the cartridge.
 The metal contacts in the printer and the ones on the toner complete a circuit.
 If the contacts aren’t touching, your printer will think that the toner isn’t installed.

-It’s also possible that losing bits of packing material or paper jams can cause an issue so make sure the printer is clear before installing a new toner.
-Also if using a remanufactured cartridge, double check that the micro chip is securely in position, isn’t dirty and that nothing is obscuring it.
+It’s also possible that losing bits of packing material or paper jams can cause an issue so make sure the printer is clear before installing a replacement toner.
+Also if using a remanufactured cartridge, double-check that the microchip is securely in position, isn’t dirty, and that nothing is obscuring it.

 - Broken plastic pieces

 If a toner cartridge has been damaged along one of the sides so that the plastic slots have broken off, then it may not correctly sit inside the printer.
-Similarly to the previous reason for the supplies memory issue, the contacts won’t correctly connect, and the only way to fix this problem is to replace the toner cartridge with a new one.
+Similar to the previous reason for the supply memory issue, the contacts won’t correctly connect, and the only way to fix this problem is to replace the toner cartridge with a new one.